MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

     ![Select button for QR Code Anchor](media/qr-code-choose-method.PNG "Select button for QR Code Anchor")

-3. In step 1 of the wizard, select **Download QR Code** to create a PDF file named **Guides-QRCodeAnchor**.
+3. In step 1 of the wizard, select **Download QR code** to create a PDF file named **Guides-QRCodeAnchor**.
 This file includes the anchor that you'll print in step 5.

     ![Download QR Code Anchor button](media/qr-code-download-button.PNG "Download QR Code Anchor button")